 What is the HSC queue mode?¶

-Queue mode is non-visitor mode observation, i.e. the observations are carried out by observatory staffs without a direct involvement of investigators (PI or Co-Is).
-The observation will be performed based on the rank of the observation program, the priority of the target, observing conditions (seeing, transparency, moon phase, moon distance, airmass of target), telescope slewing time, current instrument configuration (filter etc.) Appropriate selection of science objects with proper observing conditions allows to increase the effectiveness of the observation and data quality for better scientific outcomes.
+The queue mode is a non-visitor mode observation, i.e. the observations are carried out by observatory staffs without a direct involvement of investigators (PI or Co-Is).
+The observations will be performed based on the rank of the observation program, the priority of the target, observing conditions (seeing, transparency, moon phase, moon distance, airmass of target), telescope slewing time, and current instrument configuration (filter etc.).
+This enables the appropriate selection of science objects with proper observing conditions, and allows to increase the effectiveness of the observations and data quality for better scientific outcomes.

 Program selection and preparation consist of two parts, namely, Phase 1 and Phase 2.
 Phase 1 is the submission of proposals.
-PI should describe the observing condition constraints such as acceptable range of seeing, transparency, moon phase etc. in their proposal.
-Phase 2 happens after the proposal's acceptance by TAC (Time Allocation Committee).
-The PI will be notified and asked to prepare and submit details of their observation plan (as a list of observing blocks) before the beginning of the observation semester.
+The PIs should describe the observing condition constraints such as acceptable range of seeing, transparency, moon phase etc. in their proposal.
+Phase 2 begins after the proposal's acceptance by TAC (Time Allocation Committee).
+The PIs will be notified and asked to prepare and submit details of their observation plan (as a list of observing blocks) before the beginning of the observation semester.

-Subaru Telescope will manage the scheduling and execution of queue programs.
-The obtained data will be delivered to PI after the quality assessment.
+Subaru Telescope will manage the scheduling and execution of queue-mode programs.
+The obtained data will be delivered to PIs after conducting quality assessment.